 HOW TO HELP:

 - Monitor, monitor, monitor.
 Please check sites regularly, especially in late winter and early spring, when snaring is most intense.
+Info on where to find snares here.

 - Animals are suffering and dying daily in these cruel contraptions, often just meters from popular tourist areas.